-In the event of any dividend or other distribution (whether in the form of cash, shares of Class A common stock, other securities, or other property), reorganization, merger, consolidation, combination, amalgamation, repurchase, recapitalization, liquidation, dissolution, or sale, transfer, exchange or other disposition of all or substantially all of the assets of Embark Technology, or sale or exchange of Class A common stock or other securities of Embark Technology, Change in Control (as defined below), issuance of warrants or other rights to purchase Class A common stock or other securities of Embark Technology or its financial statements or any change in any applicable laws or accounting principles, the Administrator, on such terms and conditions as it deems appropriate, either by the terms of the award or by action taken prior to the occurrence of such transaction or event may take such actions as it deems appropriate in order to (x) prevent dilution or enlargement of the benefits or potential benefits intended by Embark Technology to be made available under the Plan or with respect to any Award granted or issued under the Plan, (y) to facilitate such transaction or event or (z) give effect to such changes in Applicable Laws or accounting principles, including: (i) assuming or settling outstanding awards, (ii) substituting similar stock awards for outstanding awards, (iii) accelerating the vesting of outstanding awards, (iv) making an adjustments to the number of type of shares of Class A common stock, (v) cancelling outstanding awards in exchange for an equal amount of cash of property or (vi) terminating the outstanding award.
+In the event of any dividend or other distribution (whether in the form of cash, shares of Class A common stock, other securities, or other property), reorganization, merger, consolidation, combination, amalgamation, repurchase, recapitalization, liquidation, dissolution, or sale, transfer, exchange or other disposition of all or substantially all of the assets of Embark Technology, or sale or exchange of Class A common stock or other securities of Embark Technology, Change in Control (as defined below), issuance of warrants or other rights to purchase Class A common stock or other securities of Embark Technology, other similar corporate transaction or event, other unusual or nonrecurring transaction or event affecting the Embark Technology or its financial statements or any change in any applicable laws or accounting principles, the Administrator, on such terms and conditions as it deems appropriate, either by the terms of the award or by action taken prior to the occurrence of such transaction or event may take such actions as it deems appropriate in order to (x) prevent dilution or enlargement of the benefits or potential benefits intended by Embark Technology to be made available under the Plan or with respect to any Award granted or issued under the Plan, (y) to facilitate such transaction or event or (z) give effect to such changes in Applicable Laws or accounting principles, including: (i) assuming or settling outstanding awards, (ii) substituting similar stock awards for outstanding awards, (iii) accelerating the vesting of outstanding awards, (iv) making an adjustments to the number of type of shares of Class A common stock, (v) cancelling outstanding awards in exchange for an equal amount of cash of property or (vi) terminating the outstanding award.
 The Administrator may treat awards differently.
 In connection with the above, the Administrator may refuse to permit the exercise of any award for up to sixty days before or after such transaction.